 H2O(g) ⟶ H2O(ℓ) ΔHcond = -ΔHvap = -44.01 kJ/mol

 It’s crucial to note that for water, the enthalpy of vaporization (liquid to gas phase change, 44.01 kJ/mol) is over seven times greater than the enthalpy of fusion (solid to liquid phase change, 6.0 kJ/mol).
 Why is this the case?
 We shall learn about hydrogen bonds in later modules on intermolecular forces.
 For the phase change from solid to liquid, the hydrogen bonds are only partially disrupted.
 However, for the phase change from liquid to gas, the hydrogen bonds must be completely broken as the water vapor molecules ideally do not interact at all.
-Completely breaking these bonds during vaporization requires much more energy than during melting.
+Completely breaking these bonds during vaporization requires much more energy than partially breaking them during melting.

 Sublimation and Deposition

 Some solids can transition directly into the gaseous state, bypassing the liquid state, via a process known as sublimation.
 At room temperature and standard pressure, a piece of dry ice (solid CO2) sublimes, appearing to gradually disappear without ever forming any liquid.
 Snow and ice sublime at temperatures below the melting point of water, a slow process that may be accelerated by winds and the reduced atmospheric pressures at high altitudes.
 When solid iodine is warmed, the solid sublimes and a vivid purple vapor forms (Figure 3).
 The reverse of sublimation is called deposition, a process in which gaseous substances condense directly into the solid state, bypassing the liquid state.
 The formation of frost is an example of deposition.